Accel leads HotelTonight’s $37M Series E

 Last minute hotel booking app HotelTonight has closed a $37 million Series E round of funding — having last raised in early 2014.
 The 2010 founded company has raised a total of $117.69M to date, according to CrunchBase, with a valuation pegged at $463M.

 HotelTonight has shifted its model to accommodate bookings up to a week ahead.
-It also went through a period of belt tightening in summer 2015 in a bid to get to profitability, cutting as much as a fifth of staff and slashing marketing budgets as it sought to reduce its millions per month burn rate having faced tougher questions from VCs about its finances when CEO Sam Shank set out to try to raise.
+It also went through a period of belt-tightening in summer 2015 in a bid to get to profitability, cutting as much as a fifth of staff and slashing marketing budgets as it sought to reduce its millions per month burn rate having faced tougher questions from VCs about its finances when CEO Sam Shank set out to try to raise.

 That push to achieve profitability (which it did in April 2016) appears to have paid off — with the new Series E financing led by existing HotelTonight investor Accel Partners, along with new investors RSC Capital, Founder’s Circle and Aspect Ventures joining the round.
 Existing investors Battery Ventures, US Venture Partners, GGV Capital, Coatue Management and First Round Capital also participated.